 Tres Rios Field Office

-The Field Office manages four wilderness study areas (Weber Mountain, Dolores River Canyon, Menefee Mountain and McKenna Peak); three recreation management areas (Cortez, Durango, and Dolores River); portions of the Old Spanish Historic Trail, 628 miles of rivers and streams, and 500,000 acres of land open to livestock grazing.
-A variety of wildlife calls this area home, including bighorn sheep, mule deer, golden eagles, turkeys, elk, mountain lions, black bears, and collared lizards.
+Within TRFO, the BLM manages four wilderness study areas (Weber Mountain, Dolores River Canyon, Menefee Mountain and McKenna Peak), three recreation management areas (Cortez, Durango, and Dolores River), portions of the Old Spanish Historic Trail, 628 miles of rivers and streams, and 500,000 acres of lands open to livestock grazing.
+Wildlife, including bighorn sheep, mule deer, golden eagles, turkeys, elk, mountain lions, black bears, and collared lizards, call this area home.

 Field Office Spotlight